unravelin/ravelinjs/CONTRIBUTING.md

 connect to [BrowserStack](https://automate.browserstack.com/) which runs the browsers we test in.
 Ask for help from a Ravelin engineer.

-To run integration tests in `test-integration/**/*.spec.mjs`:
+To run integration tests locally in `test-integration/**/*.spec.mjs`:

-    export BROWSERSTACK_USERNAME=u BROWSERSTACK_ACCESS_KEY=x
+    export BROWSERSTACK_USERNAME=u BROWSERSTACK_ACCESS_KEY=x NGROK_AUTHTOKEN=t
     npm install
-    npm run test:integration
+    npm run test:integration:local

 ### Process

-Integration tests in `test-integration/**/*.spec.mjs` run under [Selenium](https://www.selenium.dev/documentation/webdriver/) in Node using its `driver` to instruct a real browser run by BrowserStack to perform actions like navigating to URLs, clicking buttons, and pressing keys.
+Integration tests in `test-integration/**/*.spec.mjs` run under [Selenium](https://www.selenium.dev/documentation/webdriver/) in Node using its `driver` to instruct a real browser to perform actions like navigating to URLs, clicking buttons, and pressing keys.
+In CI, we use BrowserStack to run on multiple browsers and operating systems.
 The configuration lives in [test-integration/build-bstack-config.mjs](./test-integration/build-bstack-config.mjs) and the process is as follows:

 1. `npm run test:integration` is called by the user.
 2. `node ./test-integration/run.mjs` is invoked by npm.